Yann39/hyperledger-explorer-docker/README.md

 See _app/config/configtx.yaml_ and _app/config/crypto-config.yaml_ for example configuration and [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.2/) for the setup.

-## Custom Docker setup
+## Usage

-I have build a custom setup, that I think is simpler than the proposed steps which consist of downloading the whole repository and then modify the files (as mentioned in the _readme_ file).
+I have build a **custom setup**, that I think is simpler than the mentioned steps (from the [official repository](https://github.com/hyperledger/blockchain-explorer) _readme_ file) which consist of downloading the whole repository and then modify the files.

-Instead of downloading the repository locally and doing the modification in the sources, I get the repository directly into a Docker container and then link local configuration files to it using volumes.
+Instead of downloading the repository locally and doing the modification in the sources, I get the repository directly into a **Docker** container and then link local configuration files to it using volumes.

 I have implemented a **Compose** file (_docker-compose.yaml_) that builds the images/containers for the application and the database.
 The containers will be attached to the existing Docker network of our Fabric network.

+:warning: Make sure you use the same Docker network as your existing Hyperledger Fabric network in the _docker-compose.yaml_ file.
+Mine is `config_mynw`.

 The Application will attach to the database once it is ready (I used a `wait.sh` script to wait for the database to be up).